Kinshasa: Second Congo War

-This escalation led to the effective partition of the DRC.
-Kabila's administration, reinforced by military contingents from Angola, Zimbabwe, Namibia, Chad, and Sudan, retained authority over the western and central regions.
+This escalation led to the effective partition of the DRC, as Kabila's administration, reinforced by military contingents from Angola, Zimbabwe, Namibia, Chad, and Sudan, retained authority over the western and central regions.
 Conversely, the eastern part of the country fell under the control of the RCD's military wing, the Armée Nationale Congolaise (ANC), which was supported by Rwandan, Ugandan, and Burundian forces.
 In response, Kabila aligned with a range of non-state actors and militias, notably the Mayi-Mayi as well as Rwandan and Burundian Hutu rebel groups including the Forces pour la Défense de la Démocratie (FDD) and the Armée de Libération du Rwanda (ALiR), the latter composed in part of former members of the Rwandan Armed Forces and the Interahamwe militia.
 Uganda, while occupying substantial portions of Orientale Province, simultaneously sponsored the establishment of the Mouvement pour la Libération du Congo (MLC), under the leadership of Jean-Pierre Bemba, to administer the Ugandan-controlled regions of Équateur.
 Diverging strategic interests between Uganda and Rwanda eventually led to a split within the RCD itself, giving rise to two rival factions: the Rwanda-aligned RCD–Goma and the Uganda-supported RCD–ML.
 Despite their military superiority, these rebel coalitions faced persistent challenges in exerting full administrative and security control over rural areas, where they were met with sustained resistance from local militias, interethnic hostility, and community mistrust.